Surplus Property & Computer Disposal Policy

 (Ref.
 Volume II, Ithaca College Policy Manual, Section 2.27 “Surplus Property Disposal Policy”)

 Responsibility for the disposition of surplus and excess property rests with the Director of Procurement The only means by which College property of any kind should be transferred to other campus departments, sold, traded in, salvaged, or scrapped is through direction from the Director of Procurement.
-Department heads or their designees should determine when property is not needed and notify the Director of Center for Print Production or Facilities Purchasing Manager.
+Department heads or their designees should determine when property is not needed and notify the Director of Procurement or Sourcing Manager.
 The only property that will not be handled is hazardous waste and real estate.
 The effective management of excess and surplus property can be a source of income for Ithaca College.
 It can also provide a significant reduction in expenses.
 Every dollar that can be converted from idle assets to cash or the reuse of excess property means a matching dollar from general institutional funds is saved.
 Valuable space also becomes available with the removal of surplus property from storage.